 Victims were targeted by phishing, ransomware, online fraud and hacking, with each individual losing almost 2 working days in dealing with the aftermath of the hack.

-Some of the most common crimes included attempts to manipulate individuals into giving over their personal information via bogus emails, technical support scams, ransomeware attacks, and fraudulent purchases online.
+Some of the most common cyber crimes included attempts to manipulate individuals into giving over their personal information via bogus emails, technical support scams, ransomware attacks, and fraudulent purchases online.

 The study also examined an interesting correlation between cybercrime victims - typically, that they tend to be everyday consumers who use multiple devices, be it at work or at home, and use the same password across numerous accounts.